-It’s for this reason that Akita has developed Mobile Device Management.
+It’s for this reason that Akita has developed IT security services like Mobile Device Management.
 Among its multitude of uses, it can enforce users to adopt security and passwords on their devices if they’re accessing work systems.
 This can even include the auto-deployment of anti-virus software that can detect malware on a phone.

 Mobile Device Management can also isolate work data held on phones (such as email, files or work-relevant apps) in their own folder.
 This can be password protected.
 Should a phone be lost or stolen, this folder can be remotely deleted from the phone, ensuring data isn’t lost.

 For more information about our cyber security services:Find Out More